polterguy/polterguy.github.io/documentation/magic.library/index.md

 Doing this is very powerful, and allows you to change the way the system behaves by default - But is also definitely considered an _"advanced exercise"_.

+## Exceptions handlers

+As of version 9.7.1 Magic support providing custom exceptions handler on a per folder level, that overrides the default exception logic with a custom exception handler expected to be named _"exceptions.hl"_ and found within the folder hierarchy where an HTTP invocation is resolved.
+For instance, if you wish to create your own exception handler for a specific module called _"foo"_, you can create an exception handler file called _"/files/modules/foo/exceptions.hl"_, and expect this file to be invoked every time an unhandled exception occurs.

+This allows you to transform an unhandled exception, such as for instance localising it or customising it in any ways.
+Your custom exception handler will be invoked with the following arguments.

+* __[message]__ - The exception error message
+* __[path]__ - The URL that triggered the exception
+* __[field]__ - If the exception that was thrown declared a field, this argument will contain the same value
+* __[status]__ - If the exception that was thrown declared a status code, this argument will contain the same value
+* __[public]__ - If the exception that was thrown declared a public exception, this argument will contain the same value

+You can return a _"transformer"_ exception from your exception handler, returning the following arguments.

+* __[message]__ - Message to return as JSON to client
+* __[field]__ - Field to return as JSON to client
+* __[status]__ - Status code to decorate your HTTP response with

+The default exception handler can be found in _"/files/exceptions.hl"_, which will be invoked if no custom exception handler is declared further down in your folder hierarchy.

 ## Project website

 The source code for this repository can be found at [github.com/polterguy/magic.library](https://github.com/polterguy/magic.library), and you can provide feedback, provide bug reports, etc at the same place.